Git: a version control system

 - Set name and email for the git user

-- Add file changes to the index
+- Add file changes to the index (stage)

-- Reset last index
+- Reset index to last commit

 - Record changes to the repository